Going for the cure

 During the screening: Communicating with your technologist

-At the imaging center, a receptionist will guide you to the changing room, where you will disrobe from the waist up and put on the cover-up provided.
+At the imaging center, a receptionist will guide you to the changing room, where you will disrobe from the waist up and put on the provided cover-up.
 If you are wearing large or dangling jewelry, you may be asked to remove it.
-The technologist then takes you back for your screening, runs you through a few intake questions, and explains what to expect during the 10- to 15-minute process.
+The technologist then takes you for your screening, runs you through a few intake questions, and explains what to expect during the 10- to 15-minute process.

 At any time during your mammogram, you are encouraged to communicate with the technologist if you feel pain or discomfort — or for any other reason.
 “Our highly trained and experienced technologists care about your comfort and will work with you to get through the exam as quickly and smoothly as possible,” reassures Gaddy, who has worked for Sharp for over 30 years.